-9.4 Kibana Usage Restrictions
+8.5 Kibana Usage Restrictions

-You can customize the username, role name, and tenant name in Kibana.
+- You can customize the username, role name, and tenant name in Kibana.
+Chinese characters are not allowed. - Kibana does not support Chinese.

-10 Elasticsearch SQL
+9 Elasticsearch SQL

 For Elasticsearch 6.5.4 and later versions, Open Distro for Elasticsearch SQL lets you write queries in SQL rather than in the Elasticsearch query domain-specific language (DSL).